 - He disciplines our children.
 My husband may be more strict or harsh with our children than I am.
 Or sometimes, he may be more relaxed with them than I am.
 But his powerful influence on our children is a HUGE way that he leads spiritually in our family.
 If I cooperate with him, tell him my feelings and perspective, but trust him to handle situations as he sees best – my children learn real discipline, they learn to have godly character, they see the unity in our marriage and they see my example of how to submit to God-given authority.
 My example is the standard upon which they will base their own future submission to God and God-given authority.

 - He desires physical intimacy with me.
 God designed sex to be the glue that holds a married couple together physically, emotionally, mentally and spiritually.
 Both the husband and wife are bonded to one another during the one flesh relationship with a cocktail of neurotransmitters and endorphins (a natural “high”).
 And sex unifies the married couple spiritually in ways we can’t begin to fathom.
 It helps to keep divisions away.
 It removes tension and helps promote forgiveness.
 This needs to be a HUGE priority whenever physically possible in marriage.
 And I count this as one of the ways my husband gently leads me and creates a very loving, strong, tight-knit, unified, vibrant, flourishing marriage relationship.
 It’s important to stop serving the family and just enjoy and savor each other.
 Kind of like our quiet time with God rejuvenates our soul.
 The relationship and intimacy is much more important than the to-do list.
+(If your husband is not interested in sex, check out this post.
+If you feel like a piece of meat to your husband, check out this post.
+I also have a number of others, send me a comment if you need more resources.)

 - He handles the salesmen and solicitors.